Market Overview

 Schools

-Arlington leads on school quality with a 89% average pass rate (rated Excellent) compared to 75% in Winchester.
-Top schools in Arlington include Yorktown High School and Washington-Liberty High School.
-In Winchester, families look to John Handley High School and Daniel Morgan Middle School.
+Arlington has a 89% average SOL pass rate; Winchester has 75% (2024 state assessment data).
+Public schools in Arlington include Yorktown High School and Washington-Liberty High School; in Winchester, John Handley High School and Daniel Morgan Middle School.
 See Arlington schools | See Winchester schools

 Arlington